uzegonemad/Eggplant-301/readme.txt

 = My redirects aren't working =

 This could be caused by many things, but please ensure that you are supplying valid URLs.
-Most common are extra spaces, spelling mistakes and invalid characters.
+Most common are extra spaces, extra slashes, spelling mistakes and invalid characters.

+= My redirects aren't working - the old .html page still shows = For this plugin to work, the page must be within the Wordpress environment.
+If you are redirecting older .html or .php files, you must first delete them.
+The plugin can’t redirect if the file still exists, sorry!
+You should look into .htaccess redirects if you want to keep these files on your server.

 = My redirects aren't getting the 301 status code =